Faith. Service. Law.

 3. He must manifest a clear intention to define a doctrine.
 Not every formal statement, even on faith and morals, constitutes an ex cathedra act.
 The pope must make plain that he is exercising the supreme authority of his office to define doctrine binding upon the whole Church.
 Ambiguous language, tentative formulations, or presentations open to further development do not qualify.

 4. He must be exercising the supreme authority of his office.
 The infallibility is not a personal gift but an office-based charism.
 The pope, as the successor of Peter and head of the Church, possesses this authority.
-It is not wielded by bishops, theologians, or ecumenical councils acting without papal confirmation (though councils, when united with the pope, are also infallible).
+It is not wielded by bishops, theologians, or ecumenical councils acting without papal confirmation (though an ecumenical council teaching in union with the pope can also exercise infallibility under the same conditions—a solemn definition of faith or morals proposed as binding on the whole Church.
+Not every conciliar utterance is infallible; disciplinary canons and pastoral guidance fall outside the scope of the charism).

 When all four conditions are met, the Holy Spirit preserves the pope from error.
 His teaching is infallible—that is, it cannot be false.
 But infallibility is not omniscience or impeccability.
 The pope remains a fallible human being in all other respects.
 This distinction is crucial.